Eyevinn/onboarding-tasks/README.md

 # 1. Standard Contribution Workflow

 This is an essential part on how our Special Video-Dev Team operates with our customers code base.
-Mentor for this section is Jonas Rydholm Birmé.
+Mentor for this section is Jonas Birmé.

 ## 1.1 Create a Github account